swashata/wp-webpack-script/docs/guide/getting-started.md

 ```

 **NOTE**: It needs to go into your project's `dependencies`, not in `devDepencencies`.
-The reason is, it provides an entrypoint (automatically inserted for you) which
+The reason is, it provides an entry-point (automatically inserted for you) which
 handles the dynamic `publicPath` for webpack.

 Now add `devDepencencies`.